-373 Added a description of the "Flagged" indicator to the Flagging an Order section.
-261 Added a new description of how unsigned orders are displayed on the Orders tab.
-265 Added a note about viewing results and the results history using the right-click menu on the orders tab.
-2/13/03 OR3.0163 110 Added overview and instructions for digital signatures for VA/DEA Digital signature (PKI) pilot project.
-2/4/03 OR3.0160 455 Added notations of reports that will be included as part of the Federal Health Information Exchange (FHIE) project.
+CCOW and application synchronization.
+5/16/03 OR3.0180 459 Added entry that Allergies will be included as part of the Federal Health Information Exchange (FHIE) project.
+3/1/03 OR3.0149 470 Added Appendix A - Accessibility, which contains information about how to change the font size and window color in CPRS, as well as how to set up a JAWS configuration file.
+377 Added a description of the "Flagged" indicator to the Flagging an Order section.
+264 Added a new description of how unsigned orders are displayed on the Orders tab.
+268 Added a note about viewing results and the results history using the right-click menu on the orders tab.
+2/13/03 OR3.0163 111 Added overview and instructions for digital signatures for VA/DEA Digital signature (PKI) pilot project.
+2/4/03 OR3.0160 459 Added notations of reports that will be included as part of the Federal Health Information Exchange (FHIE) project.
 10/6/02 OR3.0141 Orders tab changes and event-delayed orders.
-6/4/02 OR3.0148 CPT modifiers can now be selected on the Visit tab of the Encounter form.
-A new screen shot was added to reflect this change.
-5/21/02 OR3.0148 Added Surgery tab documentation 5/21/02 OR3.0148 Added Clinical Procedures documentation 5/21/02 Added documentation for the Copay/Millennium Bill